powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v4.7.01 Add: Below added to Playlist >>> Help

+         Note: This applies to only to mpv . . .
+         If a video is quit(q) while playing in mpv, it will create a marker of the last play position.

+         If using Mpv Playlist and back track(<) or forward track(>) are selected, the mpv marker will be erased for the video that was playing (if it had a marker) when < or > were selected.
+To avoid any mpv markers from being erased use -Resume Autoplay instead of -Mpv Playlist to watch playlists.

 ###  v4.7.00 Add: --save-position-on-quit to mpv options.